SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 roll_equal to or under that ability score_, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.

+If it is unclear which character should save in a situation, whomever is in more danger should make the save.

 **Example:** *Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 DEX makes sneaking past the guards the best